thiagobgarc/Shop/README.md

     The chatroom portion where it will be a place communicate and trouble shoot any bugs the users come accross.

     The CSS layout will be another one.
-I am not a fan of using CSS, however, as I advance in the course I will be better equip to give a better design to the Full-Stack application.
+I am not a fan of using CSS, however, as I advance in the course I will be better equipped to give a better design to the Full-Stack application.